 - BE PATIENT WITH YOURSELF.
 This journey you’re on, as well as mine, is not an easy one.
 There were times when I felt that I should be done with my journey of depression and I could go on with my life.
 Yeah, no. I realized that going through this process does take time.
 I’ve learned that I needed to be patient with my recovery.
 This was a good time for me to get to know ME again.
 Take the time that I needed to work through this process.
 I’m still working through it.
 There is no end date.

 Depression is treatable.
 Know that it’s nothing to be ashamed of.
-I’m sharing my story on my terms and I hope that one person feels helped by my story.
+I’m sharing my journey with depression on my terms and I hope that one person feels helped by my story.
 My story isn’t over.
 I’m in a different chapter of my book.
+My journey with depression has changed me in so many ways.
 Learning to love and accept me; the way I am.
 That’s a topic for another blog post.
 If you feel that you are in a depression episode, please find help.
 Don’t face this alone.
 Please don’t think you can handle this by yourself.
 In the long run, you’ll be glad you did.
 Besides, think of all the dreams that you’ll be able to start once you get this under control.

 Until Next Time…